telefonicaid/thinking-cities/docs/quickguide.md

 Take into account that no device provisioning or data modeling is required in advance to send your device data.
-Anyway, we recommend to use short magnitude identifiers (like “t”, “p” on the sample) to reduce the message length sent from the device.
+Anyway, we recommend to use short magnitude identifiers (like "t", "p" on the sample) to reduce the message length sent from the device.

 Your will simply receive an HTTP 200 OK response to confirm the data was